Planning in Your Business When You Hate to Plan

 Plan tasks on specific days based on your energy levels.
 For instance, schedule challenging tasks on days when you have more energy and less demanding tasks on days when you feel less energetic.
 Doing so can help you maximize your productivity.

-Implementation Intentions: Despite the saying “the road to hell is paved with good intentions,” many find this a good self-regulatory strategy.
-Implementing intentions is an “if-then plan” that can lead to better goal attainment and help in habit and behavior modification.
+Implementation Intentions: Despite the saying, “The road to hell is paved with good intentions,” many find this a good self-regulatory strategy.
+Implementing intentions is an “if-then plan” that can lead to better goal attainment and help with habit and behavior modification.

 A [goal] does not prepare people sufficiently for self‐regulatory problems in initiating, maintaining, disengaging from, or overextending oneself in goal striving.
 On the other hand, forming an implementation intention spells out the when, where, and how of goal striving in advance. (source)